MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-azure-cli-node-04.md

     az webapp deployment user set --user-name <username> --password <password>
     ```

-1. Run the following command to retrieve the Git endpoint to which we want to push the app code, replacing `<your_app_name>` with the name you used when creating the App Service in the previous step:
+1. Run the following command to [retrieve the Git endpoint with Azure CLI](/cli/azure/webapp/deployment/source?view=azure-cli-latest) to which we want to push the app code, replacing `<your_app_name>` with the name you used when creating the App Service in the previous step:

     ```azurecli
     az webapp deployment source config-local-git --name <your_app_name>